Nicolas-Reyland/linux-task-parser/README.md

 # linux-task-parser
 Parse linux tasks into components (pid, uuid, name, etc.)
-Always remember Karen wants to speak to the Task Manager!
+Always remember that Karen wants to speak to the Task Manager!